 - a fair complexion (light skin that freckles or burns easily, blue eyes, or blond or red hair)

-- having many moles (typically more than 25)
+- having many moles (usually, more than 25)

 - UV exposure (whether from the sun or a tanning bed)